-This plan describes the framework and procedures to be used for effective communication and dissemination work within the productive Green Infrastructure for post-industrial urban regeneration (proGIreg) project.
+This describes the framework and procedures to be used for effective communication and dissemination work within the productive Green Infrastructure for post-industrial urban regeneration (proGlreg) project.
 It provides project descriptions, analyses the situation at the start of the project and offers communications tactics and messaging guidance, lists potential communication channels, provides a social media guide for partners and an approach to considering gender equity within communications, describes the work on exchanges with other projects and presents the approach to be followed for academic dissemination.
-This plan will be updated on an annual basis.
+This plan is updated on an annual basis.
+This is the second version.